Course Introduction to Programming

 }

-Note that the above code uses a for loop to go through all the indices of our array and read their respective elements using the scanf command.
+Notice that the code above uses a for loop to iterate through all the indices of our vector and read their respective elements using the scanf command.

-After that, we again use a for loop to scroll through all the elements of the array and check, one by one, whether they are even or odd.
+After that, we again use a for loop to iterate through all the elements of the vector and check, one by one, if they are even or odd.